 The best things to do in Vietnam, the places to explore and experiences to enjoy are not yet touristy or commercialised!
 So if you wander off the main attractions and create your own offbeat trail, you’ll stumble upon the better places in Vietnam, which are wonderful, cheap and authentic.

-If you want to experience the countryside laden with lush fields, terraced paddy farms and wildflowers, head to the north and the north east of Vietnam.
+If you want to experience the countryside laden with lush fields, terraced paddy farms and wildflowers, head to the north and the north-east of Vietnam.
 If mountains are your thing, central Vietnam away from the coast would keep you enthralled.
-Similarly, the places close to the popular cities in the south have many things to offer travelers.
+Similarly, the places close to popular cities in the south have many things to offer travelers.

 10. Vietnam isn’t a beach destination